bountylabs/blocks-with-screens/blockware/README.md

 ![90fps](https://user-images.githubusercontent.com/218876/99465118-7b3f3700-28ee-11eb-94da-636e3e2f11c1.gif)

 A demo of how to squeeze every last bit of graphics performance out of your block by making better use of the hardware SPI APIs in the microcontroller.
+The interesting bits are in the [README.md](https://github.com/bountylabs/blocks-with-screens/tree/main/blockware/90fps#hacking-the-graphics-library).

 ### Adafruit Example

 ![adafruit-example](https://user-images.githubusercontent.com/218876/99464803-cf95e700-28ed-11eb-87c7-8762d6e9e07f.gif)

 A fork of Adafruit's [SSD1351 OLED example code](https://github.com/adafruit/Adafruit-SSD1351-library/blob/master/examples/test/test.ino) with the `delay`s removed.
-Useful as an overview of the available graphics APIs in the Adafruit GFX library.
+Useful as an overview of the available graphics APIs in the Adafruit GFX library or as a graphics benchmark when tweaking the Adafruit GFX Library code (as detailed in the [90fps README.md](https://github.com/bountylabs/blocks-with-screens/tree/main/blockware/90fps#hacking-the-graphics-library)).

 ### Bouncing Logo